More Recent Comments

 The images of the Nobel Prize medals are registered trademarks of the Nobel Foundation (© The Nobel Foundation).
 They are used here, with permission, for educational purposes only.

-It's been a while since the last Monday's Molecule on May 19, 2014 but I think it's time to revive that tradition.
-I'll show you a molecule and you have to guess what it is without searching the internet.
-In other words, you have to recognize it immediately or it doesn't count.
-Email your answer to me at: Monday's Molecule #242.
+Email your answer to me at: Monday's Molecule #246.
 The first one with the correct answer wins.
 I will only post the names of winners to avoid embarrassment.
-The winner will be treated to a free coffee and donut at Tim Hortons if you are ever in Toronto or Mississauga (Ontario, Canada).1
+The winner will be treated to a free coffee and donut at Tim Hortons if you are ever in Toronto or Mississauga (Ontario, Canada).

 There could be two winners.
 If the first correct answer isn't from an undergraduate student then I'll select a second winner from those undergraduates who post the correct answer.
 You will need to identify yourself as an undergraduate in order to win.
 (Put "undergraduate" at the bottom of your email message.)

-In order to win you must post your correct name.
-Anonymous and pseudoanonymous commenters can't win.
+In order to win you must give your correct name.
+Anonymous and pseudoanonymous players can't win.

 Comments are closed for at least 24 hours.